Tuesday, 2 July 2013

 One of the other things that they talked about was the movie that they had made at IBM.
 Specifically, the world's smallest movie: A Boy and His Atom.
 The entire movie was made frame by frame by manipulating and placing individual atoms, and then taking an image of what the area looked like.
 You can see it here on YouTube.
 It's super amazing.
 The whole thing had do be done at 4 degrees Kelvin or so.

-Left to Right: IBM Representative, Bjarne, Jeff, Former World Finalist now working for IBM |
+Left to Right: IBM Representative, Bjarne, Jeff,

 The talks ended with a panel session, but by then people were getting restless, and it was getting really hot in the building.
 Thankfully, it ended before everyone melted, and we were put on the buses to go for lunch before the opening ceremonies.
 It was an appetizers sort of meal with these weired sticks that looked like baked noodles, acted like chicken, and turned out to be smoked cheese.
 We mingled with the other teams for a while (I met a team from Brazil, and from Buenos Aires, and several Canadian teams), until it was time to head over to the ceremonies.